MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 Go to **Data** > **Tables** to verify the output tables.

 The unified contact profile table, called *UnifiedContact*, displays in the **Profiles** section.
-The first successful unification run creates the unified *UnifiedContact* table.
+The first successful unification run creates the *UnifiedContact* table.
 All subsequent runs expand that table.

+Key columns in the *UnifiedContact* table include:
+- **UnifiedContactId**: Unique identifier assigned by Customer Insights to this unified profile.
+- **FK_ContactToAccountId**: Winner value resulting from the merging of the account foreign keys for this contact.
+This value is the primary key from a data source, and is used to look up the unified account’s unique CustomerID.
+- **FK_CustomerId**: Unique CustomerID of the contact’s unified accounts.
+This is a foreign key reference to the Customer table’s CustomerID column.
+If it is null, the contact does not have an account.
+- **{ContactSourceTable1}{PrimaryKeyColumn}**: Primary key of the winner source record from the named table involved in the unification of the profile.
+- **{ContactSourceTable1}{PrimaryKeyColumn}_Alternate**: A semicolon separated list of all source records from the named table involved in unification of the profile.

 Deduplication and conflation tables are created and display in the **System** section.
 A deduplicated table for each of the source tables is created with the name **Deduplication_DataSource_Tablename**.
 The **ContactsConflationMatchPairs** table contains information about cross-table matches.